cheretbe/notes/linux/bash.md

 # loop examples
 for ((i = 0 ; i < 5 ; i++ )); do echo "$i"; done
-for i in {02..03}; do nslookup "host-$i.domain.tld"; done
+for i in {02..03}; do nslookup "host-$i.domain.tld"; done for host in "host1" "host2" "host3"; do echo $host; done

 # Yes/No question with default yes
 read -p "Do you want to continue?
 [Y/n] " -r